CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents-and-CLI-on-RHEL.md

     - save your access credentials in a file and reference that file here to simplify the configuration commands
     - specify which premises you want to query

 *For switches with Internet access* run the following commands, being sure to replace the key values with your generated keys.
+Refer to [Generate Access Keys](../Prepare-NetQ-Cloud/#generate-access-keys) if needed.

 ```
 $ netq config add cli server api.netq.cumulusnetworks.com access-key <text-access-key> secret-key <text-secret-key> port 443